 Below are basic guidelines for those wishing to earn their counseling certification in Nebraska.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Nebraska counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Nebraska counseling licensure process.
 However, it is wise to contact the Nebraska Department of Health and Human Services at (402) 471-2117 to make sure you are on the right track.

 I'm a High School Graduate

 As a Nebraska high school graduate, you are showing great promise by already researching how to become a counselor in Nebraska.
 Since Nebraska counseling licensure requires candidates to have a minimum of a master's level of education, it's wise to get started on the process early.

 Your next step is to learn how you can enroll in an Associate's degree program or Bachelor's degree program.